lpnh/dotfiles/README.md

 >
 > -- <cite>from a Reddit user on r/unixporn</cite>

+a simple and aesthetic Arch Linux Wayland environment

-For more information, check our [cookbook](https://lpnh.io/dotfiles/)
+for more information, check the [cookbook](https://lpnh.io/dotfiles/)